anthonynarine/auth_integration/auth_integration/docs/AuthIntegration_Client.md

 ```

 **Mental Model:**
-> `gait_integration.client` acts like a translator — it forwards the token to Gait and returns the verified identity in a structured, framework-neutral way.
+> `auth_integration.client` acts like a translator — it forwards the token to Gait and returns the verified identity in a structured, framework-neutral way.

 ---